web-engineering/web-engineering-textbook/source/git_branching.md

 git branch -d BRANCH_NAME
 ```

-Creating and deleting branches in itself doesn not do anything to
+Creating and deleting branches in itself does not do anything to
-your file, and does not change which branch you are on.
+your files and does not change which branch you are on.

-To actually use a branch you have to check it out:
+One branch is always the current branch.
+You start out
+on the `master` branch and can switch to another branch
+by using `checkout`:

 ``` sh
 # switch to a different branch